3 DAYS FROM $1,199

 Back in Charleston, spend the remainder of the afternoon exploring at your leisure.
 You might visit the Old Slave Mart Museum, a moving museum depicting the city’s notorious role in African-American history.
 Or, browse the shops along King Street to find Charleston souvenirs like a Brackish bowtie made entirely of feathers or a handcrafted Gullah sweetgrass basket.
 Along the way, get a taste of Charleston's famed shrimp and grits or Low Country bouillabaisse!

 This morning your ship drops anchor in Fernandina Beach on Amelia Island, Florida’s northernmost barrier island.
 After breakfast you’ll set out on a tour of the island, which draws visitors with its dramatic history as the only United States location to have had eight flags flown over it.
 In the historic district of Fernandina Beach, you'll pass blocks of colorful storefronts and 19th-century mansions from the Gilded Age.
-Then, follow the boardwalk out to Fort Clinch Beach to admire the coastline.
 You’ll be back on board in time for lunch and a relaxing afternoon as your ship sets sail for the Bahamas.

 Cruise to the Caribbean

 Relax with a day at sea: refresh, renew, and relish in your ship’s deluxe amenities.
-Perhaps you’ll join a morning workout class, or lounge by the pool.
+Perhaps you’ll join a morning workout class.
 You could enjoy a facial at the spa, meet friends in the lounge for a game of bridge, attend a lecture on the history of the Bahamas, or simply soak in the hot tub with the cocktail of the day — the choice is yours!